 *Possible Spoilers Ahead*

 The Icon Of Horror Reimagined In A Style-Bleeding, Wildly-Disorientative New Canvas

 Metal legend Rob Zombie was a wildcard pick as director to rehelm an entire 21st-century reboot of one of the most storied (and most inconsistent/later-awful) franchises in the history of horror filmmaking.
 How do you update Michael Myers for a new millennium?
 Is R.Z. experienced enough to undertake such a substantial product filmically?
 Does this need to be made?
 The answers to all those questions were elucidated in the film’s (brilliant) opening backstory-rewrite scene – and 10/31 will never be the same again.
-An undeniably creative expanded backstory rewrite of Michael, ballsy ultra-dark Rob Zombie tone, perfect Dr. Loomis, & fascinating psychoanalysis angle evolving into fine slasher thrills, 2007’s Halloween is a magnificent reboot of the icon of slashers – despite poor child-Michael & Laurie castings.
+A creative backstory rewrite of Michael, ballsy ultra-dark Rob Zombie tone, perfect Dr. Loomis, & fascinating psychoanalysis angle evolve into fine slasher thrills and the type of originality/risks we beg Hollywood & reboots to take – despite poor child-Michael & Laurie castings.

 The Backstory-Revamp Of Michael